Haleshot/Competitive-Programming/Leetcode/Find_Closest_Number_to_Zero/README.md

 - [YouTube Explanation](https://www.youtube.com/watch?v=dLlKA5DQKYs)
 - [GitHub - Other Leetcode Solutions](https://github.com/gahogg/Leetcode-Solutions/blob/main/Find%20Closest%20Number%20to%20Zero%20-%20Leetcode%202239)

+> [!NOTE]
-Note: This problem is part of a larger collection following the roadmap on [algomap.io](https://algomap.io/).
+> This problem is part of a larger collection following the roadmap on [algomap.io](https://algomap.io/).
 For more details and related problems, please refer to the AlgoMap website.